-18. Voltage Reference (VREF)
+19. Voltage Reference (VREF)

 - Programmable Voltage Reference Sources:

 - One for each ADC peripheral

-- One for each AC peripheral
+- One for each AC and DAC peripheral

 - Each Reference Source Supports Five Different Voltages:

 - 0.55V

 - 1.1V

 - 1.5V

-- 2.5V
+- -2.5V

-- 4.3V
+- -4.3V

 The Voltage Reference (VREF) peripheral provides control registers for the voltage reference sources used by several peripherals.
-The user can select the reference voltages for the ADC0 by writing to the ADC0 Reference Select bit field (ADC0REFSEL) in the Control A register (VREF.CTRLA), and for AC0 by writing to the AC0 Reference Select bit field DAC0REFSEL in VREF.CTRLA.
+The user can select the reference voltages for the ADC0 by writing to the ADC0 Reference Select bit field (ADC0REFSEL) in the Control A register (VREF.CTRLA), and for both AC0 and DAC0 by writing to the DAC0 and AC0 Reference Select bit field DAC0REFSEL in VREF.CTRLA.

 A voltage reference source is enabled automatically when requested by a peripheral.
-The user can enable the reference voltage sources (and thus, override the automatic disabling of unused sources) by writing to the respective Force Enable bit (ADC0REFEN) in the Control B register (VREF.CTRLB).
+The user can enable the reference voltage sources (and thus, override the automatic disabling of unused sources) by writing to the respective Force Enable bit (ADC0REFEN, DAC0REFEN) in the Control B register (VREF.CTRLB).
 This may be desirable to decrease start-up time, at the cost of increased power consumption.

-Figure 18-1.
+Figure 19-1.
 VREF Block Diagram

-The default configuration will enable the respective source when the ADC0, AC0 is requesting a reference voltage.
+The default configuration will enable the respective source when the ADC0, AC0, or DAC0 is requesting a reference voltage.
 The default reference voltages are 0.55V but can be configured by writing to the respective Reference Select bit field (ADC0REFSEL, DAC0REFSEL) in the Control A register (VREF.CTRLA).

-18.4 Register Summary - VREF
+19.4 Register Summary - VREF

 Offset Name Bit Pos.

-0x00 CTRLA 7:0 ADC0REFSEL[2:0] D AC0REFSEL[2 :0]
+0x00 CTRLA 7:0 ADC0REFSEL[2:0] DAC0REFSEL[2:0] :0]

 0x01 CTRLB 7:0 ADC0REFEN DAC0REFEN